Pjaerr/joshuaj.co.uk/src/blogposts/lets-create-data-vis-svelte.md

 </MapContainer>
 ```

-Let's say we wanted to be able to specify a fill colour for our path, we'd simply export a variable and then use that variable like so:
+Let's say we wanted to be able to specify a fill colour for the path, we'd simply export a variable and then use that variable like so:

 In the `MapRegion.svelte` file: